Celibacy: Catholic Church

 During the first three or four centuries, no law was promulgated prohibiting clerical marriage.
 Celibacy was a matter of choice for bishops, priests, and deacons.

 Statutes forbidding clergy from having wives were written beginning with the Council of Elvira (306) but these early statutes were not universal and were often defied by clerics and then retracted by hierarchy.
-The Synod of Gangra (345) condemned a false asceticism whereby worshipers boycotted celebrations presided over by married clergy."
+The Synod of Gangra (345) condemned a false asceticism whereby worshipers boycotted celebrations presided over by married clergy.
 The Apostolic Constitutions (c.
-400) excommunicated a priest or bishop who left his wife 'under the pretense of piety"' (Mansi, 1:51).
+400) excommunicated a priest or bishop who left his wife "under the pretense of piety" (Mansi, 1:51).

 "A famous letter of Synesius of Cyrene (c.
 414) is evidence both for the respecting of personal decision in the matter and for contemporary appreciation of celibacy.
 For priests and deacons clerical marriage continued to be in vogue".

-"The Second Lateran Council (1139) seems to have enacted the first written law making sacred orders a diriment impediment to marriage for the universal Church."
+"The Second Lateran Council (1139) seems to have enacted the first written law making sacred orders a direct impediment to marriage for the universal Church."
 Celibacy was first required of some clerics in 1123 at the First Lateran Council.
 Because clerics resisted it, the celibacy mandate was restated at the Second Lateran Council (1139) and the Council of Trent (1545–64).
 In places, coercion and enslavement of clerical wives and children was apparently involved in the enforcement of the law.
 "The earliest decree in which the children [of clerics] were declared to be slaves and never to be enfranchised [freed] seems to have been a canon of the Synod of Pavia in 1018.
 Similar penalties were promulgated against wives and concubines (see the Synod of Melfi, 1189 can. xii), who by the very fact of their unlawful connexion with a subdeacon or clerk of higher rank became liable to be seized by the over-lord".
-Celibacy for priests continues to be a contested issue even today.